-An Aging-in-Place community offers several levels of care on one campus.
-A resident could move into a retirement facility or assisted living facility, then utilize higher levels of nursing care when needed through personal care or nursing./rehab care.
-A resident’s room might change, but not his or her address.
+An Aging-in-Place community (also referred to as a Continuum of Care Retirement Community or CCRC) offers several levels of care on one campus.
+A resident could move into an area for retirement or assisted living, then utilize higher levels of care when needed.

-Home Health Care refers to care provided in a person’s home.
-Medical Home Health Care is a licensed level of care that provides nursing care and personal care.
-(These agencies also provide non-medical care.)
-Non-medical Home Health Care agencies in Kentucky must be certified.
-Agencies in Indiana must be licensed.
-They can assist with the self-administration of medications or treatments, provide limited personal care, serve as companions who prepare light meals and tidy homes, and may offer transportation or errand services.
+Home Health Care (medical) is a licensed level of care that provides nursing care and personal care, and requires a doctor’s prescription.
+Non-medical home care providers can assist with medication reminders, provide limited personal care, prepare light meals and tidy homes, and may offer transportation or errand services.

-Retirement communities are for those who are totally independent.
+Independent Living, also called Retirement Living, is for those who can manage daily life without help.
 Special services are provided, such as meals in a central dining area.
 Most people drive, but some transportation is usually offered.
 These communities offer no health care services and are not required to be licensed or certified.